HadoukenIO/js-adapter/docs.README.md

 </style>

 <div class=tempheader>
 <big>Have you been using our <b>{@link https://cdn.openfin.co/jsdocs/stable/index.html legacy API}</b> under the `fin.desktop` object?
 Welcome to the new and improved V2 API!
 You can now access the same classes and methods directly on the `fin` object.
-Please read <b>{@link INPUTLINKHERE this explanation}</b> of the differences between the legacy V1 API and the new V2 API.  </big>
+Please read <b>{@link https://openfin.co/documentation/api-v2 this explanation}</b> of the differences between the legacy V1 API and the new V2 API.  </big>
 </div>

 Welcome to the <big>JavaScript API</big>.
 This API allows you to create an HTML/JavaScript application that has access to the native windowing